 There are several reasons why we have unwritten dating rules (both offline and online dating) for most cases.
 In the international dating world, for example, one definite unwritten dating rule would be: One must not reveal too much information about oneself.
-Very simple, very self-explanatory but often times neglected.
+Very simple, very self-explanatory but often times neglected when sorting out an online dating profile.

 In online dating, there are several unwritten rules as well.
 Most of them apply to online dating profiles that need a whole lot of tweaking.
 If this sounds like someone you might “know” (like a friend of a friend of a friend), then you may want to tell them to read this because we’ll show you the top 5 online dating profile turn offs of all time.